v2c - A Verilog to C Translator Tool

 Combinatorial feedback loop between module

-as instantiates the structure for the submodule foo
+as instantiates the structure for the submodule foo.
+The

 Note that the module hierarchy is lost during translation.
 However,